 Cynthia Vernon, Chief Operating Officer

-Cynthia has a special interest in understanding the role of visits to aquariums and zoos on conservation behavior, and has led several large visitor research studies to investigate that effect.
-She is also involved in a national coalition to encourage more effective interpretation and action about climate change.
+Cynthia has led several large visitor research studies to investigate how visits to aquariums and zoos foster conservation behavior.
+She's also involved in a national coalition to encourage more effective interpretation and action about climate change.

 She remains an active and involved member of the Association of Zoos and Aquariums (AZA), having served on its national Board of Directors, its Ethics Board and numerous other committees.
 Cynthia's also the past chair of the AZA Professional Development Committee.
 She is a committed, longtime Girl Scout volunteer and serves on the Point Lobos Foundation Board of Directors.
 Cynthia has a Bachelor of Arts degree in zoology from DePauw University and a Master of Science degree in biology (animal behavior) from the University of Wisconsin-Milwaukee.